kuritka/git-actions/README.md

 # runnig workflows

+## my note:

+you have to reuse or create project containing `lint`, `test` etc script.
+The script have to be called from docker i.e. docker base image.
+So point to directory where `Dockerfile` exists and run script from itself. i.e. `https://github.com/securego/gosec`, `https://github.com/kuritka/golang-pipeline/tree/master/go1.14/test`.

 ## release

 Execute release by calling release action.
 Target for release package is specified in `upload_url` property,